 So you need to make a change in your piano teaching business?

-That happens.
-Lives and priorities evolve, we find out about new and better ways to do things and we rethink situations.
+Lives and priorities evolve.
+We find out about new and better ways to do things, and we rethink situations.

-But there’s a good way to go about making a change like this and a not-so-great way.
+But there’s a good way to go about making a change in your piano studio and a not-so-great way.

-Whether your change is going to be to move to a no make-up policy, integrate group classes or change to buddy lessons; there’s a simple process you can follow to make sure it runs smoothly and minimise pushback from your piano parents.
+Whether you want to move to a no make-up policyintegrate group classes or change to buddy lessons, there’s a simple process you can follow to make sure it runs smoothly and minimise the pushback from your piano parents.

-The first step to making any change is to really know exactly how it’s going to work.
+The first step to making any piano studio policy change is to really know exactly how it’s going to work.
 You can’t go into this with a half-baked idea.

 Have you ever heard the phrase “minimum viable product”?
 It’s the concept of taking something to the market to test it out…and I don’t think that could apply LESS to what we do.